edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesAddingModbusDevice.md

 ```

 ## AutoEvent
-The AutoEvent is defined in the [[DeviceList.AutoEvents]] section of the device configuration file:
+The AutoEvent is defined in the `autoEvents` section of the device definition file:
 ```yaml
 deviceList:
   autoEvents: